 You might be wondering about the characters.

 Other characters in the book include Denise Jensen, waitress and lifelong Burdensville resident who has had to care for her younger sister Diane since their parents died.
-Ronnie Smith, the creepy psycho town drunk is a key player, as is Sheriff Robert Darby, the enigmatic, and seemingly crooked, law of the land.
-There are others too, like Dickie, the café owner and father figure for Denise.
+Sheriff Robert Darby is a key player, the enigmatic, and seemingly crooked, law of the land.
+There are others too, like Ronnie Smith, the town drunk, Dickie, the café owner and father figure for Denise.
 Clark also included other colorful characters, like the elderly spinster twins, Madeline and Margaret Harris, the town’s gossipers.